Become a Proofreader with No Experience (A 10-Step Guide)

 8) Begin Marketing Your Proofreading Services

-At this point, you’ll want to consider marketing your services to get your first few clients.
+At this point, you’ll want to consider marketing your services.

 If you can attract your own clients, you can keep 100% of the profits.